gyulababa/scene-tree-parser/README.md

 # 🌳 Scene Tree Parser for Godot

-This Python tool allows you to write Godot scene hierarchies using a clean, readable, indented text format — and automatically converts them into `.tscn` files usable by Godot Engine.
+This Python tool allows you to write Godot scene hierarchies using a clean, readable, indented text format—and automatically converts them into `.tscn` files usable by the Godot Engine.

 ---

 ## ✨ Features

-- Parse human-readable scene trees with node types.
+- **Human-Readable Scene Parsing:**
+  Write your scene trees in a plain-text file using intuitive indented hierarchy and Godot node notation.

+- **Inline Property Assignment:**
-- Assign properties inline using simple syntax.
+  Assign properties directly inline using a simple syntax.

-- Outputs a ready-to-use `.tscn` file with optional UID preservation.
-- Debug-friendly output during parsing and file generation.
+- **TS Scene File Generation:**
+  Produces ready-to-use `.tscn` files while preserving existing scene UIDs if present.

+- **Enhanced Parsing Efficiency:**
+  Uses regex caching and efficient string slicing to optimize the parsing process.

+- **Robust Error Handling & Logging:**
+  Improved validations and granular logging (via Python's `logging` module) to help debug format errors and parsing issues.

+- **Structured Data Model:**
+  Adopts a modern data model using Python's `dataclasses` for clear definition and maintainability of Node objects.

+- **Command-Line Interface (CLI):**
+  Accepts CLI arguments for specifying input/output paths and toggling verbose debugging output.

 ---